MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/server-manager/Add-Servers-to-Server-Manager.md

 4. When you are finished adding servers, click **OK**.

 ### Add and manage servers in workgroups
-Although adding servers that are in workgroups to [!INCLUDE[sm](includes/sm_md.md)] might be successful, after they are added, the **Manageability** column of the **Servers** tile—on a role or group page that includes a workgroup server—can display **Credentials not valid** errors that occur while trying to connect to or collect data from the remote, workgroup server.
+Although adding servers that are in workgroups to Server Manager might be successful, after they are added, the **Manageability** column of the **Servers** tile—on a role or group page that includes a workgroup server—can display **Credentials not valid** errors that occur while trying to connect to or collect data from the remote, workgroup server.

 These or similar errors can occur in the following conditions.

--   The managed server is in the same workgroup as the computer that is running [!INCLUDE[sm](includes/sm_md.md)].
+-   The managed server is in the same workgroup as the computer that is running Server Manager.

--   The managed server is in a different workgroup from the computer that is running [!INCLUDE[sm](includes/sm_md.md)].
+-   The managed server is in a different workgroup from the computer that is running Server Manager.

 -   One of the computers is in a workgroup, while the other is in a domain.

--   The computer that is running [!INCLUDE[sm](includes/sm_md.md)] is in a workgroup, and remote, managed servers are on a different subnet.
+-   The computer that is running Server Manager is in a workgroup, and remote, managed servers are on a different subnet.

 -   Both computers are in domains, but there is no trust relationship between the two domains.